-New Bullards Bar Dam Flood Control Outlet
+New Bullards Bar Dam Auxiliary Flood Control Outlet

-Construction of the New Bullards Bar Reservoir Flood Control Outlet would require excavation in the upper left abutment area of the New Bullards Bar Dam site.
+Construction of the New Bullards Bar Dam Auxiliary Flood Control Outlet would have shortterm and local effects on geology and soils, and with implementation of YCWA's proposed Conditions the effects would be less than significant.
+Construction would require excavation in the upper left abutment area of the New Bullards Bar Dam site.
+Construction of the New Bullards Bar Dam Auxiliary Flood Control Outlet would require excavation in the upper left abutment area of the New Bullards Bar Dam site.
 To serve tunnel construction, a construction access road would be built from the left abutment area down to the outlet area.
-A natural cofferdam (i.e., in situ soil and rock) would be left in place in the inlet approach channel to protect the construction work and prevent uncontrolled release of reservoir water through the The natural cofferdam would likely need stabilization and excavation area and tunnel. buttressing measures to ensure the site is adequately protected from the reservoir.
-The lope from the concrete outlet to the channel would be cleared of vegetation and soil down to rock.
+A natural cofferdam (i.e., in situ soil and rock) would be left in place in the inlet approach channel to protect the construction work and prevent uncontrolled release of reservoir water through the excavation area and tunnel.
+The natural cofferdam would likely need stabilization and buttressing measures to ensure the site is adequately protected from the reservoir.
+The slope from the concrete outlet to the channel would be cleared of vegetation and soil down to rock.
 After the concrete intake structure is completed, the over-excavated areas would be backfilled with structural fill, and riprap would be placed on the slopes that may be exposed to wave erosion.
 Disposal areas will be required for the permanent placement of excess excavated materials obtained during construction activities.
 Material placed in the disposal areas would consist of soil and rock from required excavation, including tunnel muck.
 The estimated total quantity of excavated material, including an appropriate bulking factor, is approximately 300,000 cu yds.
 The materials obtained from required excavations would primarily consist of soil and metavolcanic rock.
-While there is an increase in disturbed and exposed soils, erosion control measures are in place to minimize any potential delivery to aquatic resources and effects are expected to be minimal.
-In addition, YCWA will implement its Erosion and Sediment Control Plan (YCWA proposed Condition GS1), which will minimize disturbance and potential transport of sediment to an active channel.
-YCWA will also obtain all necessary permits and approvals for the work, including FERC's approval.
-The effects of construction of the TDS is expected to be insignificant, local (the area is in a remote location) and short-term.
+While there is an increase in disturbed and exposed soils, erosion control measures will be in place to minimize any potential delivery of sediment to aquatic resources and effects are expected to be minimal.